resir014/resir014.xyz/src/content/posts/note/2020-04-28-catch-me-live-on-twitch/index.md

 - **Twitch-Driven Development:** A chill live coding session where I work on my projects live on stream.
 Mostly web-development (HTML/CSS/JS), but might try other stuff too.

 **Note:** Currently I don't have a fixed schedule, but I'll try my best to stream every Tuesday night (9pm GMT +7) at the very least.
 If you want to keep updated on upcoming streams, go follow me on [Twitter](https://twitter.com/resir014) or join my [Discord](https://discord.gg/ws3P4wf)!
 I often post stream announcements there.

+## New Live landing page

+I've also set up [resir014.xyz/live](https://resir014.xyz/live) as a quick introduction to my streams.
+It also has a link to my Twitch page as well as my tip jar, where you can support my work.